KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

 So I had an opener.
 But how was I going to reprogram it?
 Of course, the first thing I had to do was crack it open to see what was going on inside.

 On the outside of the remote there was some text that said "FCC ID: SU7318LIPW2KC".
-I knew this device was an intentional transmitter, so it would have to registered with the Federeal Communications Comission to ensure it would not interfere with other devices.
+I knew this device was an intentional transmitter, so it would have to registered with the Federal Communications Commission to ensure it would not interfere with other devices.
 I looked up the device on the [public database](https://fccid.io/SU7318LIPW2KC) to see if I could find any more information about the board.

 Sure enough, we got a hit.
-And there was an astouding amount of information available about the board.
+And there was an astounding amount of information available about the board.
 The [user manual](https://fccid.io/SU7318LIPW2KC/Users-Manual/User-Manual-2103408) indicated that the transmitter operated at the ISM band of 318MHz, and also indicated that it used a Weigand 26 bit output.
 I also checked out the [images of the PCB](https://fccid.io/SU7318LIPW2KC/Internal-Photos/Internal-Photos-2103407) to ensure that these were the same transmitters.

 Already this is a lot of information.
 The reports have told us on which band to listen, and what to expect when we do.
 The next step is to hear what the transmitter has to say.